 It was important for us to have an identity reflective of the inclusive nature of our work; after all we don't just work with boys.

-We had updated the brand over the past 7 years, but we were still asked on a regular basis if we work with girls.
+We had updated the brand before, but we were still asked on a regular basis if we work with girls.
 As an inclusive organisation we needed to make sure that there were no impediments to young people accessing our services - that was the primary driver for the change.

 We recognise that people will always associate yourtown with BoysTown.
 We know that tradition and heritage are important - our research certainly validated that and we aimed to really build on the strong foundation we have.